btholt/build-a-fullstack-nextjs-app-v4/lessons/07-email/B-send-emails-to-users.md

     html: "<h1>Congrats!</h1><p>You're an amazing author!</p>",
   });

-  // do this if you haven't set up your custome domain
+  // OPTION 2: If you haven't set up a custom domain (development/testing)
+  // Uncomment this and comment out Option 1:
   //   const emailRes = await resend.emails.send({
   //     from: "Wikimasters <onboarding@resend.dev>", // I believe it only lets you send from Resend if you haven't set up your domain
   //     to: "<the email you signed up with>", // unless you set up your own domain, you can only email yourself